mnakalay/concrete5-packager/README.md

 When you select a package to zip, it is automatically copied to the destination folder in a "build" folder.

 Some common files and folders are automatically ignored like .git, hidden files...
+And you can set your own exclusions.

 The app checks the package for missing `defined('C5_EXECUTE') or die("Access Denied.")` and adds the missing ones.
 Any "vendor" forlder in the package is automatically ignored for that step.